divio/divio-cloud-docs/how-to/local-cli.rst

 How to get started with the Divio CLI
 ================================================

-Although we provide `the Divio app <https://www.divio.com/app/>`_, a GUI application for working with your projects locally, for many developers the preferred tool for working with Divio projects is the Divio CLI.

 ..  seealso::

     If you are completely new to Divio, please see :ref:`our tutorial